Baku–Tbilisi–Ceyhan pipeline: Planning

 The Caspian Sea lies above one of the world's largest collections of oil and gas fields.
 As the sea is landlocked, transporting oil to Western markets is complicated.
 During Soviet times, all transportation routes from the Caspian region were through Russia.
 The collapse of the Soviet Union inspired a search for new routes.
 Russia first insisted that the new pipeline should pass through its territory, then declined to participate.

 In the spring of 1992, the Turkish Prime Minister Süleyman Demirel proposed to Central Asian countries including Azerbaijan that the pipeline run through Turkey.
 The first document on the construction of the Baku–Tbilisi–Ceyhan pipeline was signed between Azerbaijan and Turkey on 9 March 1993 in Ankara.
 The Turkish route meant a pipeline from Azerbaijan would run through Georgia or Armenia, but the route through Armenia was politically impossible due to the unresolved war between Armenia and Azerbaijan over the status of Nagorno-Karabakh.
 This left the circuitous Azerbaijan-Georgia-Turkey route, longer and more expensive to build than the other option.

 The project gained momentum following the Ankara Declaration, adopted on 29 October 1998 by President of Azerbaijan Heydar Aliyev, President of Georgia Eduard Shevardnadze, President of Kazakhstan Nursultan Nazarbayev, President of Turkey Süleyman Demirel, and President of Uzbekistan Islam Karimov.
 The declaration was witnessed by the United States Secretary of Energy Bill Richardson, who expressed strong support for the pipeline.
 The intergovernmental agreement in support of the pipeline was signed by Azerbaijan, Georgia, and Turkey on 18 November 1999, during a meeting of the Organization for Security and Cooperation in Europe (OSCE) in Istanbul, Turkey.

+On 1 July 2026, Azerbaijan's state-owned energy company SOCAR assumed operatorship of the Baku–Tbilisi–Ceyhan (BTC) oil pipeline from BP through its subsidiary, SOCAR Midstream Operations (SMO).
+The transfer covers all three sections of the 1,768-kilometre pipeline, which passes through Azerbaijan, Georgia, and Türkiye.